dustinpfister/blog_posts/_posts/lodash_sortby.md

 layout: post
 categories: lodash
 id: 223
-updated: 2018-07-13 19:31:46
+updated: 2019-11-05 15:19:22
-version: 1.3
+version: 1.4
 ---

-So I have come to find that I like the [lodash](https://lodash.com/) [\_.sortBy](https://lodash.com/docs/4.17.10#sortBy) method more so than the native Array.sort.
+So I have come to find that I like the [lodash](https://lodash.com/) [\_.sortBy](https://lodash.com/docs/4.17.10#sortBy) method more so than the native [Array.prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.
+I do still use it of course when it comes to working with a project where lodash is not part of the stack.
+It is just that the method works in a way that I find more natural, and I will be elaborating what I mean by that in this post.
 Also it is worth pointing out that this is a collection method, so \_.sortBy is a more robust method that brings a bit more to the table.
 In this post I will be writing about sorting using the \_.sortBy method.

 <!-- more -->